-Mugabe's family say burial 'sometime next week', ceremony private
+Mugabe's family say burial to be private, place still unknown

 He is proving as polarizing in death as he was in life, as the fight over where he will be buried threatens to embarrass his successor, President Emmerson Mnangagwa.

-Mnangagwa and the ruling ZANU-PF party want Mugabe buried at a national monument to heroes of the liberation war against the white minority Rhodesian regime.
+Mnangagwa and the ruling ZANU-PF party want Mugabe buried at a national monument to heroes of the liberation war against white minority rule.
 The government had planned for a state funeral on Saturday and then burial on Sunday.

 But some of Mugabe’s relatives have pushed back against that plan.
 They share Mugabe’s bitterness at the way former allies including Mnangagwa conspired to topple him and want him buried in his home village.